 Of course, the best training is more like playing.

-Another half hour of catch, then a jog with Scamp running at her heels and Crimson looping around overhead as she tosses berries to each.
+After another half hour of catch, she goes for a jog with Scamp running at her heels and Crimson looping around overhead as she tosses berries to each.
 Her phone occasionally buzzes, and she checks her messages to see if anyone important enough has messaged her.

 Her current problem is simple.
 She wants to write another article, something with enough depth and importance to shift attention away from the ongoing situation in Pewter.
 But she has no leads beyond what she can pick up from news stories that are already published.
 The obvious solution is to get some from the local reporters, but they’d expect something in return.